-O’Reilly had a hat trick and one assist as the Predators snapped a two-game losing skid, defeating the hapless Edmonton Oilers 5-2.
-It was the fifth career hat trick for O’Reilly, who signed with Nashville as a free agent this past summer after a stint with Toronto.
+EDMONTON — Ryan O’Reilly had a hat trick and one assist as the Nashville Predators snapped a two-game losing skid, defeating the hapless Edmonton Oilers 5-2 on Saturday afternoon.

 Edmonton has yet to record a win at Rogers Place this season.

 The celebrations were short-lived, however, as Nashville responded just 25 seconds later.
 A hard-charging Forsberg sped around the net and beat Campbell to the far post with a wraparound.

 Predators defenceman Marc Del Gaizo picked up an assist on the play in his NHL debut.

-O’Reilly put Nashville ahead just 23 seconds into the second period, scoring on a rebound from a Forsberg shot that went off Campbell’s toe and deposited it into the net.
+Nashville surged ahead just 23 seconds into the second period.
+O’Reilly picked up a rebound from a Forsberg shot that went off Campbell’s toe and deposited it into the net.

 The pair padded their totals on the power play three minutes later.
-Forsberg made a pretty pass through the top of the crease to a wide-open O’Reilly for his second of the game.
+Forsberg made a pretty pass through the top of the crease to a wide open O’Reilly for his second goal of the game.

-Hyman got a goal back on a power play 5:08 into the middle frame, with an Evan Bouchard one-timer ticking off his skate and in.
+Hyman got a goal back on a power play 5:08 into the middle frame.
+A one-timer from Evan Bouchard ticked off the skate of Hyman and into the net.

 Novak restored the Predators' two-goal edge at 15:15 of the second.
-He fought off defenceman Vincent Desharnais on a partial breakaway and beat Campbell high to the stick side on a partial breakaway for his sixth goal of the campaign.
+He fought off defenceman Vincent Desharnais on a partial breakaway and beat Campbell high to the stick side for his sixth goal of the campaign.

 O’Reilly effectively scored twice on the same shift 8:22 into the third period.
 He put the puck in on a chip shot from the slot to complete his hat trick.